yboulag/cTOST/README.md

 # Equivalence Assessment

 In order the demonstrate the use of the function `cTOST`, we will use it on a dataset included in the package.
-The dataset, provided by Quartier et al. (2019), contains 17 pairs of comparable porcine skin samples on which measurements of econazole nitrate deposition (an antifungal medication used to treat skin infections) were collected using two (supposedly) bioequivalent products.
+The dataset was obtained using the cutaneous bioequivalence method detailed in Quartier et al. (2019) and was provided by the same authors.It contains 17 pairs of comparable porcine skin samples on which measurements of econazole nitrate deposition (an antifungal medication used to treat skin infections) were collected using two (supposedly) bioequivalent products.
 These measurements were then considered on the logarithmic scale and saved as an RData file called `skin`.

 After installing the package, you can simply print the dataset by running `skin` on your console (the dataset has been lazy loaded into